iomar3/Robot.Body/README.md

-# The design was based on a Morphological anlysis with the following criteria
+# The design was based on a Morphological analysis with the following criteria
 1. Motor Type
 * DC, AC, Servo
 2. Number of Tires